Foofaraw/prympt/README.md

       DEEPSEEK_API_KEY=your_deepseek_api_key_here
       LLM_MODEL=deepseek/deepseek-chat

-See [LiteLLM providers](https://docs.litellm.ai/docs/providers/) for further info on configuring Prympt with other LLM service providers.
+See [LiteLLM providers](https://docs.litellm.ai/docs/providers/) for further info on configuring _prympt_ with other LLM service providers.

 ---

-## Basic Usage
+## Composing Prompts

-### Importing and Using the Prompt Class
+### Creating a Prompt Object

-Prympt’s main entry point is the `Prompt` class.
-Here’s a simple example that uses it to generate a poem:
+_prympt_’s main entry point is the `Prompt` class.
+Here’s a simple example that uses it to compose a prompt that creates a poem:

     from prympt import Prompt

-    model_params = {
-        "model": "gpt-4o",
-        "temperature": 1.0,
-        "max_tokens": 5000,
-    }

-    response = Prompt("Can you produce a short poem?").query(**model_params)

-The response can be printed as a regular string, although it is a Python object of type `Response`:

-    print(response)

-By default, the `query()` function uses LiteLLM to interact with the chosen LLM.
-That function does several more things, such as parsing the response of the LLM for return values (see below).

-If you prefer to use your own way to interact with the LLM, you can supply a custom completion function to `query()`:

-    def custom_llm_completion(prompt: str, *args, **kwargs) -> str:
-        # Replace with your own LLM API call
-        message = llm(prompt)
-        return message

-    response = Prompt("Can you produce a short poem?").query(llm_completion=custom_llm_completion, **model_params)
+    prompt = Prompt("Can you produce a short poem?")
-    print(response)

----

-## Jinja2 Substitutions
+### Jinja2 Substitutions

-Prympt supports full Jinja2 templating for dynamic prompt generation:
+_prympt_ supports full Jinja2 templating for dynamic prompt generation:

     sms_prompt = Prompt("Hi {{ name }}, your appointment is at {{ time }}.")
     print(sms_prompt(name="Alice", time="2 PM"))